openehr-clinical/shn-contsys/README.md

 ####openEHR alignment notes

-Aligns to : new EVALUATION Health Issue archetype
+Aligns to: new EVALUATION Health Issue archetype

 The Contsys definition has been interpreted such that Health Issue is equivalent to HL7 Health concern i.e. it represents a meta-wrapper around one or more existing clinical record entries, grouping or nesting them in ways which help elucidate progression of an illness, relationship to a clinical process or summarise a patients overall health status.
 Each health issue must have a name, often coded, may have optional start and end dates and allows status to be carried as active, inactive or closed, in alignment with LL Weed's original POMR paradigm.

-Each Health Issue is realted to its parent Health Thread via a LINK pointing to its root archetype node.
+Each Health Issue is related to its parent Health Thread via a LINK pointing to its root archetype node.
 The Health Issue itself uses LINKS to assert relationships between itself and its child ENTRIES.
 Thess can be other Health Issues but more often will be HealthCare matters.

 Artefacts